WrestleMania 31: Main event match

-Brock Lesnar was scheduled to defend his WWE World Heavyweight Championship against Roman Reigns.
+Brock Lesnar was scheduled to defend his WWE World Heavyweight Championship against Roman Reigns in the main event.

 At the Royal Rumble, Brock Lesnar successfully defended his WWE World Heavyweight Championship against John Cena and Seth Rollins in a triple threat match.
 Rollins also held the Money in the Bank briefcase, guaranteeing him a future title match at a time of his choosing.
 Later that night, the Royal Rumble match was won by Roman Reigns, making him the #1 contender for Lesnar's title at WrestleMania.
 However, the reaction to his victory was overwhelmingly negative, much of it due to the early elimination of fan-favorite Daniel Bryan.
 On the February 2 episode of Raw, in response to this, Reigns agreed to put his WrestleMania title shot on the line in a match at Fastlane.
 Later in the night, Bryan defeated Rollins to face Reigns at the event.
 At Fastlane, Reigns defeated Bryan to remain the #1 contender for Lesnar’s title, enraging the fans even more.
 From then until WrestleMania, Reigns had only two face-to-face interactions with Lesnar, with critics describing his title match as "being built on whether or not he is even worthy of being in the match in the first place".
 Reigns was also described as having "experienced no adversity on his journey", as he "chatted with (Lesnar's manager) Paul Heyman one week, got a shirt and then, played tug o' war" with Lesnar (a reference to the final in-ring confrontation between Lesnar and Reigns on the March 23 episode of Raw in which the two grappled with the WWE World Heavyweight Championship belt).
 It was acknowledged in the storyline that Lesnar's contract was set to expire not long after WrestleMania, but less than a week before the event, amid speculation that he would be returning to UFC, Lesnar signed a new WWE contract and retired from MMA.